m-bashari-m/vehicle-color-recognition/README.md

 <img src="images/architecture.png"
      alt="Markdown Monster icon"/>

-# How To Use The Model
+# How To Use This Model
 ### 1. Install Docker
 This model is going to serve with [tensorflow serving](https://www.tensorflow.org/tfx/guide/serving), thus you need to install docker.